|[General Info]||[Notice]||[Tax Lien Result]|

 Obtain a release from the certificate of sale holder, the plaintiff, or their attorney, that all reimbursable fees and expenses, if any, were satisfied; and

-Present the release and pay to the Collector all redemption amounts due described below and all taxes in arrears after the tax sale to bring the tax account current.
+Present the release to the Collector and pay to the Collector all redemption amounts due described below together with all taxes that are due or become due after the tax sale to bring the tax account current.
 The redemption amount includes the amount due at tax sale and any interest computed from the date of the tax sale to the date of the redemption payment (Section 14-828).
-The current redemption interest rate, as stated on the certificate of sale, is 20 percent per annum calculated on a daily basis beginning June 8, 2015.
+The current redemption interest rate, as stated on the certificate of sale, is 20 percent per annum calculated on a daily basis beginning June 13, 2016.
 Redemption payment must be made by certified check, cashier's check, money order, or cash to Montgomery County.
-Any subsequent years taxes must also be paid at that time.
+Any subsequent years taxes that are due must also be paid at that time.

 When all redemption obligations are satisfied by the owner, the Collector will: